Review: Batman: Arkham City Game of the Year Edition

 Arkham City is a wide-open area to explore; this is Batman meets Grand Theft Auto, to a certain degree, though there is certainly a plot line you’re expected to follow, achieving objectives in your ultimate aim to find out what, exactly, is going on in Arkham City.

 Atmospherically and technically, Arkham City is a marvel.
 The game looks and sounds phenomenal—a cinematic experience that dovetails nicely with Christopher Nolan’s Dark Knight film trilogy.
 Don’t expect to hear Christian Bale, however; instead, the game’s developers sought the vocal talents of veteran Batman animated series actors Kevin Conroy and Mark “Luke Skywalker” Hamill (who excellently reprises his role as the Joker).
 The game’s got a great pedigree—the story was penned by veteran Batman writer Paul Dini, and it fits nicely into the comic book mythology.

 As the Game of the Year Edition, this combines the original title (not available on its own on the Mac) with content including new maps, new playable characters (each with unique skills and strategies to employ), Batman character skins (ever wanted to play in the Batman Beyond costume?
 Or the vintage Batman outfit?), and an entirely new epilogue to play through, entitled Harley Quinn’s Revenge (Harley Quinn, as Batman fans know, is Joker’s costumed protegé/sidekick/girlfriend).

-Feral has some guidelines on its Web site for which video cards are and aren’t supported, so make sure to swing by and make sure your system will make the cut before laying your money down.
+guidelines on its Web site for which video cards are and aren’t supported, so make sure to swing by and make sure your system will make the cut before laying your money down.